Who am i?

 Sally Pryor description

-I am a techie creative: as passionate about IT, science and electronics as I am about creative expression, communication (in all its forms) and collaboration.
-Learning and user experience design is integrated with all these areas of expertise.
+I'm hard to define: an (award-winning) artist, programmer, educator, and scientist.
+I’ve spent my life trying to bring these together.
+I am a techie creative: as passionate about IT, science and electronics as I am about creative expression and communication.
 I've lived and worked in a number of countries and now live in Coffs Harbour.

 I also designed and presented in-house and external training and worked on the Support desk, trouble-shooting solutions to customer issues.